gurkirt/bowling/README.md

 ## Requirements

-The project requires the following Python packages:
+The project requires the following Python packages (see `requirements.txt` for the authoritative list and versions provided by pip):

 ```
 torch>=1.9.0